-The portable radios use hardware to tune to FM stations between 88 and 108 MHz and also AM.
+Portable AM/FM radios use hardware to tune to FM stations between 88 and 108 MHz and also to AM stations.

-The portable AM/FM radios have a tuner that allows, as its name suggests, to «tune to» or to receive FM and AM radio stations.
+Portable AM/FM radios have a tuner that allows, as its name suggests, to «tune to» or to receive FM and AM radio stations.
 The FM band is between 87.5 or 88 MHz and 108 MHz.
-The AM band for Europe is between 150 KHz and 26.1 MHz and for North America between 530 and 1710 kHz.
+The AM band for Europe is between 150 KHz and 26.1 MHz and for North America between 530 and 1710 KHz.

 The simplest case for a tuner is an inductor and a capacitor connected in parallel https://en.wikipedia.org/wiki/Tuner_(radio).

-When hardware components are replaced by software components, which now define the function of the radio, we talk about Software-Defined Radio, abbreviated as SDR.
+When hardware components are replaced by software components, which now define the function of the radio, we refer to Software-Defined Radio, abbreviated as SDR.